hslu-ige-laes/lora-devices-ttn/docs/sensors/alphaomega-klax2.md

 8. Set an end-device name
 9. Press `Register end device`
 10. Put in the battery
-11. Place the KLAX without the cover on the electricity meter so that the LED display is visible (see https://hslu-ige-laes.github.io/lora-devices-ttn/docs/sensors/alphaomega-klax2#led-states)
+11. Place the KLAX without the cover on the electricity meter so that the LED display is visible (see [LED States table above](https://hslu-ige-laes.github.io/lora-devices-ttn/docs/sensors/alphaomega-klax2#led-states))
 12. After a successful test ( 1 x 2s flashing) you can put on the cover

 - Now the device should be joined to the network and you can see the incoming telegrams in the `Live data` section